While Windows might still be the dominant home computing OS, Apple's range of Mac computers has undeniably revolutionised the sector.

 IPVanish's download speeds are great – ideal for using streaming services like Netflix and Amazon Prime video.
 Their encryption is up there with the very best too.

 IPVanish offers a 30-day money-back guarantee, which gives you plenty of time to try before you buy.
+With competitive prices and those unlimited connections, IPVanish is a real contender at the top of our list of best Mac vpns.

 4. CyberGhost VPN